strvcom/docker-open-knowledge/sessions/01-docker-basics/README.md

 RUN builds your application with make.
 CMD specifies what command to run within the container when it starts.

 When you run an image and generate a container, you add a new writable layer (the “container layer”) on top of the underlying layers.
-All changes made to the running container, such as writing new files, modifying existing files, and deleting files, are written to this thin writable container layer.
+All changes made to the running container—such as writing new files, modifying existing files and deleting files—are written to this thin writable container layer.

 Now let's create a Dockerfile for our simple API server written in Node.js.